microsoft/prose/misc/GrACE/README.md

 You can also choose to run OpenAI models that are still available via the OpenAI public API by setting `--api_engine oai` in the commands discussed above.

 #### Evaluating finetuned CodeT5 models
 The paper also presents results with finetuned variants of the `CodeT5` model.
-We open-source two such models under `Models\`.
+We open-source two such models under `aka.ms/GrACE-Code`.
 ```
 python evaluate_c3po.py --input_dir <PATH_TO_C3PO_PROCESSED_DATASET_DIR> --output_dir <PATH_TO_RESULTS_DIR> --splits splits_50.json --api_engine hf --model_name_or_path <PATH_TO_CODET5_WEIGHTS> --use_ascEdits
 ```